lana-20/charles-proxy-features/README.md

 For *Android* versions of the app *only*, the developers provide testers with a special debuggable build that we can use with Charles Proxy.
 They [add a Network Security Configuration file into the Android project](https://medium.com/@ferrygunawan/debug-ssl-traffic-with-charles-proxy-872aedb228d#be19) in order for us to be able to read the traffic in Charles.
 The production versions do not have this file.
 We only have it in the test versions, the debug builds, and only if the developers have added the configuration file.
 99% of the time the test version of the app is already configured for use with the Android version. iOS does not require that, only Android does.
 Without the special debug build, we aren't able to view the traffic.

+Overall, the typical debugging activities I conduct, as a mobile tester, with Charles Proxy are:

+1. Logging
+2. Throttling
+3. Map Local
+4. Re-Write
+5. Breakpoints

+## Logging

-Besides tracking, the **Activity Logging / Tracking** feature of a proxy server is instrumental in debugging issues during the root cause analysis.
+The **Activity Logging** feature of a proxy server is instrumental in debugging issues during the root cause analysis.
 It helps us pinpoint a failure to either the front- or the back-end.
 Mobile Testing often involves utilization of proxies to read the traffic between the app's front-end & back-end (and any nook & cranny, ebbs and flows that a request or response may traverse through).
 For extensive logging and root cause analysis, I use Charles Proxy.

 The request or response can encounter issues in many different places, while travelling over HTTP from the client to the server and back.
 What are those places?